AndyWright360/Mystic-Hazels-Memory-Magic/TESTING.md

 *Results*

-The warnings pertained to use of ES6 features used throught my file.
-These included:
+The warnings referred to the use of ES6 features throughout the file.
+These features include:

  - The 'let' keyword
  - The 'const' keyword